Translating for the Middle East

 • Population and Internet Penetration - With a population of 9.5 million and a median age of 33, the UAE is one of the world's most urbanized countries.
 With one of the youngest demographics in the Middle East, the UAE has an internet penetration of 85 percent.

-• What UAE Consumers Are Buying – The UAE population spends an average of US$400 a month on online shopping.
+• What UAE Consumers Are Buying - The UAE population spends an average of US$400 a month on online shopping.
 The travel market (before COVID) had the highest online market share with 67 percent.
-Ranked second is computers and computer-related purchases.
+Ranked second are computers and computer-related purchases.

 Why Your International Business Should Be in the UAE

-The UAE is the ecommerce capital of the Middle East, and over 60 percent of UAE customers purchase from international websites.
+The UAE is the e-commerce capital of the Middle East, and over 60 percent of UAE customers purchase from international websites.

 Saudi Arabia

-• Market Size – Saudi Arabia represents a vast market in the GCC with 13 million ecommerce users.
+• Market Size - Saudi Arabia represents a vast market in the GCC with 13 million e-commerce users.

-• Population and Internet Penetration – The country’s population is approximately 33.6 million, with a median age of 30.
+• Population and Internet Penetration – The country's population is approximately 33.6 million, with a median age of 30.
+Almost 80 percent of the population uses the Internet, and 33 percent use online marketplaces for shopping.

 Why Your International Business Should Be in Saudi Arabia

-The Saudi Arabian ecommerce economy has been experiencing unprecedented growth.
-The lack of a substantial and diverse domestic ecommerce sector has led to consumers choosing international brands.
+The Saudi Arabian e-commerce economy has been experiencing unprecedented growth.
+The lack of a substantial and diverse domestic e-commerce sector has led to consumers choosing international brands.

 The Middle East Represents a Growth Opportunity for Your International Business